Smarter-revolution/Smarter-Revolution-Site/content/blog/cinematic-audio-revolution.md

 Is it any wonder completion rates hover around 20%?

 Meanwhile, the podcast industry has figured out how to keep people listening for hours.
 True crime shows, business narratives, educational content - all using techniques that corporate communications ignore.
+This is part of a broader shift toward [content operations that scale](/blog/30-days-content-30-minutes), where quality and quantity aren't trade-offs.

 ## The Cinematic Difference